twg/frontend-scaffolding/readme.md

 #### Bower, NPM, & Gulp

-The preferred method of integratting this scaffolding into your project is via Bower and Gulp.
+The preferred method of integrating this scaffolding into your project is via Bower and Gulp.

 1. `npm install twg-frontend-scaffolding` or `bower install twg-frontend-scaffolding`
 2. integrate `_scaffolding.styl` into your Gulp workflow